 's popular Calendar Girls

 , John Alderton has become famous thanks to British television.
 Appearing in approximately two hundred TV series episodes...

 Jane Asher (born 5 April 1946) is an English actress, author and entrepreneur, who achieved early fame as a child actress, and has worked extensively in film and TV throughout her career.
 She has appeared in TV shows and films such as The Masque of the Red Death

 , The Mistress (1985-1987)...

-British actor Luing Andrews began his career as a stunt man and directly after training was offered his first feature 'Called Home', daring Luing not only acted in this exciting film but also performed his own stunts including a cliff fall and car crash!
-After being offered a place at the prestigious...
+Born January 1963 in Richmond Surrey, Birth name Ian Andrews Luing Mason.
+British actor Luing Andrews began his career as a stunt man and directly after training was offered his first feature 'Called Home', daring Luing not only acted in this exciting film but also performed his own stunts including a cliff fall and car crash...

 Born in Rhodesia, Miles' childhood as the son of Major-General John Anderson and writer Daphne Anderson placed him at the heart of historical change in Africa in the 1950s and 60s.
 In 1964, his father was removed by the then-Prime Minister, Ian Smith, for his opposition to the Unilateral Declaration of Independence and...